Nobody-Nobody1/Programming-Language-Concept/README.md

 virtual machine using hexadecimal commands

+run test.sh for actual script and test2.sh to see ByteCodeReader.py convert Bytecode.txt to array

 PUSH is 16 and allows you to push the next line after it to self.stack

 ADD is 32 and allows you to add the top 2 values in self.stack